2023–24 Bemidji State Beavers men's ice hockey season: Season

 At the beginning of February, the team was 4 games under .500, however, because many of their losses were in non-conference games, the Beavers still had a good chance to get home ice in the first round of the conference tournament.
 However, over the final four weeks of the regular season, Bemidji State tore through its opposition.
 Scholl finally looked to have recovered from his injury while the offense found a consistency that had eluded them all season.
 The Beavers won eight games in a row (one in a shootout) and missed only two points in the standings.
 The streak sent BSU rocketing up the rankings and after they shutout Minnesota State in back-to-back games, the Beavers found themselves 9 points ahead of second place.

-Bemidji State entered the postseason as one of the hottest teams in the country and they continued to roll over their competition.
-Though they got a slight scare from Ferris State in the first game, the Beavers swept their quarterfinal match and then easily dispatched Lake Superior State in the semifinals.
+Bemidji State entered the postseason with much notoriety.
+Even though Ferris State defeated them in the first game, the Beavers swept their quarterfinal contest and then dispatched Lake Superior State in the semifinals.
 With a conference championship their only path to the NCAA tournament, Bemidji State had even more to play for against Michigan Tech.
 Kasper Magnussen gave the team the lead in the first but after that the offense was unable to find the net.
 Despite firing 28 shots in the final two periods, no more scoring came from the Beavers.
-Tech was able to summon just enough scoring to take the lead and then held on for dear life thanks to a stellar performance from their goaltender.
+Tech was able to summon just enough scoring to take the lead and then hold it in large part due to the performance of their goaltender.